revanthvarma-p/Aaroha-Meditech/README.md

 - Write clear commit messages

 ## Contact
-For questions or suggestions, open an issue or contact the maintainer.
+For questions or suggestions, open an issue or contact the maintainer

+Mail- revanthvarma418@gmail.com